 Expected prior learning: None specifically advised.

 Module purpose: This is a key module for students interested in becoming space systems engineers, or in working in a related field.
-It introduces the student to the key principles and techniques of launch vehicles and propulsion, and is delivered by a lecturer with more than 15 years practical experience of designing and building spacecraft systems, propulsion systems and rocket systems.
-Through a series of lectures, exercises and coursework, the module aims to give an understanding on the fundamentals of Launch Vehicle design and propulsion techniques for spacecraft travel.
+It introduces the student to the key principles and techniques of launch vehicles and propulsion.
+Through a series of lectures, exercises and case studies, the module aims to give an understanding on the fundamentals of Launch Vehicle design and propulsion techniques for spacecraft travel.

 Number of Credits: 15

 Overall student workload

 Rocket staging and launch scenarios.
 Review of launch vehicles and their engines.

 Basic fluid equations – conservation laws, thermodynamics and specific heats.
 Steady 1-D flows in nozzles – entropy and shock fronts.
 Boundary layers and heat flow.